gwan93/Customer-Dashboard/README.md

 # Dashboard App

 A React project that allows users to access a Dashboard to manage customers.
+Users may also export customer information into .csv files.

 ## Running the App Locally